 I joined the faculty of the University of California, Berkeley Graduate School of Education in January 2016.
 I lead the Computational Representations in Education (CoRE) research group, and teach classes in science education and educational research.
 Before moving to Berkeley I was an Assistant Professor in the Department of Education at Tufts University from 2011-2015.

-My work has been featured in both general purpose and science/math education research journals including The Journal of the Learning Sciences, Science Education, Instructional Science, Educational Studies in Mathematics, Educational Technology Research and Development, Interactive Learning Environments, and the Journal of Science Teacher Education.
-I have served as Chair of the American Educational Research Association’s Special Interest Group in Advanced Technologies for Learning, and in 2014 I was honored to receive a National Science Foundation Early CAREER Award to pursue research on young learners’ data visualization competencies.
-In 2020 I was awarded the AERA Division C Jan Hawkins Award for Early Career Contributions to Humanistic Research and Scholarship in Learning Technologies.
+My work has been featured in journals including Educational Researcher, Journal of the Learning Sciences, Science Education, Instructional Science, Educational Studies in Mathematics, Educational Technology Research and Development, Interactive Learning Environments, and the Journal of Science Teacher Education.
+In 2014 I was honored to receive a National Science Foundation Early CAREER Award to pursue research on young learners’ data visualization competencies, and in 2020 I was awarded the AERA Division C Jan Hawkins Award for Early Career Contributions to Humanistic Research and Scholarship in Learning Technologies.

 Most recently, I have been working with colleagues at the Concord Consortium and North Carolina State University on the Writing Data Stories project, to develop materials and tools that support data storytelling in middle school classrooms.
 We leverage literacy-based pedagogical approaches to support students in enriching data investigations using reflective, journalistic, and ethnographic approaches.
 I am also currently serving as a co-chair (with Nick Horton) of the planning committee for the upcoming National Academies of Science, Engineering, and Mathematics workshop on the Foundations of K-12 Data Science Education.